xCDAT/xcdat/docs/gallery.rst

 Gallery
 =======

 This gallery demonstrates how to use some of the features in ``xcdat``.
 Contributions are highly welcomed and appreciated.
 Please checkout the :doc:`contributing` guide.

+.. include:: notebook-examples.txt

 .. toctree::
     :maxdepth: 2